shardwick/ML-Projects/README.md

 ### Project 2: Thermal Processing

 Implementing thermal models and numerical solvers from scratch involves a combination of programming languages, development tools, and data management systems.

+### Project 3: Trading Metrics

+- Systematic trading strategy utilizing quantitative techniques.
+- Risk management and trading metrics to identify inefficiencies
+- Exploring a dataset of market trends and trading metrics to uncover patterns.